Applying for a New CDL in Arizona

 Before you begin the process of applying for a commercial driver's license (CDL) from the Arizona Department of Transportation's Motor Vehicle Division (MVD), confirm whether you need a CDL.
 You'll only need a CDL if you're driving a large vehicle in an official capacity, either on the job or as a volunteer for an organization.
 Many large vehicles, including most mobile homes and vehicles with boat trailers, do not require a CDL.

 To determine whether your vehicle requires that you have a CDL to drive it, find out the gross vehicle weight rating (GVWR) and compare it with the descriptions below:

 - If you will drive a combination vehicle (truck and trailer) whose trailer has a GVWR of more than 10,000 pounds and whose total GVWR with the truck is 26,001 pounds or more, you will need a Class A CDL.

 - If you will drive a vehicle whose GVWR is 26,001 pounds or more, you will need a Class B CDL.
 With the Class B license, you can also tow a trailer whose weight does not exceed 10,000 pounds.

 - If you will transport hazardous materials or 16 or more people (including the driver) and your vehicle does not otherwise meet the definitions of a Class A or B vehicle you will need to accquire a Class C license.

 Now that you have determined that you do need a CDL, you must acquire a CDL instruction permit.

 To acquire a CDL instruction permit, first obtain a CDL manual from an MVD CDL office.
 Please note: Only the offices listed here can conduct CDL transactions, and you must always call first to make an appointment.

-Second, have a licensed physician examine you according to the guidelines specified on the Department of Transportation (DOT) Physical Examination Form.
+Second, have a licensed physician examine you according to the guidelines specified on the Medical Examination Report(Form 649-F)

 Once these steps have been completed, take the following items to an MVD CDL office to take the written examinations for the CDL instruction permit:

 - Your completed, signed DOT Physical Examination Form.